bioinfo-pf-curie/raw-qc/README.md

   | |\ \ (_| |\ V  V /       \ \/  / \__/\
   \_| \_\__,_| \_/\_/         \_/\_\\____/

                 v3.0.0
 ------------------------------------------------------------------------

 Usage:
 The typical command for running the pipeline is as follows:

-nextflow run main.nf --reads PATH --samplePlan PATH --profile STRING
+nextflow run main.nf --samplePlan PATH --profile STRING OPTIONS

 MANDATORY ARGUMENTS:
    --profile    STRING [conda, cluster, docker, multiconda, conda, path, multipath, singularity]  Configuration profile to use.
 Can use multiple (comma separated).
    --reads      PATH                                                                              Path to input data (must be surrounded with quotes)